ahmdmhd/s2dm/docs-gen/content/docs/tools/cli.md

 **Default behavior (without flag):**

-Given a GraphQL schema with instance tags:
+Given a GraphQL schema with instance tags and a selection query:

+GraphQL Schema:

 ```graphql
 type Cabin {